nirajp82/PostgreSQL/00_Terminology.md

 ###- **What is a Heap Block?**
-  - A heap block is a 8KB chunk of data stored on disk that contains a set of table rows (tuples).
+  - PostgreSQL stores table data on disk in files.
+These files are divided into fixed-size pages, and these pages are what we call heap blocks._ A heap block is a 8KB chunk of data stored on disk that contains a set of table rows (tuples).
 Each table in PostgreSQL is stored in a series of these blocks.
   - PostgreSQL organizes the data in a heap structure, where rows are stored in no specific order within these blocks.
 As a result, the heap block is where the table's actual data resides, along with metadata such as row visibility information.

 - **How It Works:**